 Our Corporate Head Office in Manila is located in a LEED Gold certified building.
+We continue to uphold principles behind our green building certification.
+In May 2020, the Bank issued mandatory measures to strengthen our commitment on environmental responsibility and water resource efficiency.

 The RCBC Plaza in Makati City received a Leadership in Energy and Environmental Design (LEED) Gold certification on May 26, 2018, making it the first multi-tenanted building in the Philippines to achieve such kind of green building certification.
-Water meters were installed in all toilets and in areas with plants.
-Other changes included landscape improvement which enhanced the existing landscape design of RCBC Plaza by incorporating local trees and plants that need less water, saving water consumption by 90%.
-Since these changes were implemented, RCBC Plaza saw a 40% decrease in water use.
-In addition, RCBC Plaza and A.T.
-Yuchengco Centre have bathrooms which have low flow faucets and sensors.